Best Golf Wedges For Mid Handicapper 2024

 Raw finish is no longer a standard offering

-Well the aesthetics of the SM10s have changed very little at first glance, but there are a few subtle differences.
-For example it features progressive shaping which means the stronger lofted wedges are a little smaller and feature a straighter leading edge, whereas the higher lofted wedges are larger and slightly more curved.
+In terms of aesthetic, the SM10 is very similar to it's predecessor, the SM9.
+Though there are subtle differences, like the progressive shaping which means the stronger lofted wedges are a little smaller and feature a straighter leading edge, whereas the higher lofted wedges are larger and slightly more curved.

-While the Vokey SM10 wedges offer only minor changes cosmetically, under the hood Bob Vokey and the engineers at Titleist have been hard at work to make these the best performing wedges they have ever created.
+But don't be put off by minor cosmetic changes.
+Bob Vokey and the engineers at Titleist have been hard at work to make these the best performing wedges they have ever created.
 They have been designed to fly slightly lower, spin more and have improved feel over SM9.
-In our testing this was confirmed as the SM10 did indeed fly lower and spin more than its predecessor.
+In testing, we found that the SM10 did indeed fly lower and spin more than its predecessor.

 (Image credit: Future)